clementsan/cnn-image-classification/README.md

 ### Deep learning libraries

-Use of pytorch and fastai library
+Use of pytorch and fastai libraries